Frytak/NixFlake-TBSM/README.md

         ];
     };

-    # Auto start TBSM in bash
+    # Auto start TBSM in bash (or in any other shell you like.
+WARNING!
+Launch tbsm with `${pkgs.bashInteractive}/bin/bash`, otherwise it may not work)
     programs.bash.initExtra = ''
         # Launch TBSM on specific TTYs after login
         if [ -z "$DISPLAY" ]; then